Busting holiday season job search myths

 #4 No one will contact me

 Well, they might!
 A number of people prefer to work around the holidays because it can be a quieter time to catch up on work.
 Many potential candidates are out of the office if they are employed and are easier to reach by phone or email.

 If you are an active job seeker Dorothy Dalton, Executive Search Consultant and Career Coach says:

 “Stay connected.
 Make sure you check your mail and voice messages regularly even if you do enter into the Christmas spirit.
 I have been asked by hiring managers to contact candidates during this period.
 Last year one candidate left our call to take the mince pies out of the oven.
 Head hunters are understanding at this time of the year. ”

-No it isn’t.
 Charities are always looking for volunteers during this busy time, regardless of how much experience you have.
-Tweet Volunteering can provide excellent networking opportunities even in unskilled work.
+Volunteering can provide excellent networking opportunities even in unskilled work.
 People get sick and requirements change.
 It’s great to add your experiences to your resume if you are unemployed.

 Not necessarily!
 An increasing number of organizations have hiring spikes for the seasonal period.
-Amazon reportedly hired 120000 holiday workers this year.
-These roles can be in call centers, customer service, logistics, events, retail, hospitality and be full and part-time.
-It’s always worth checking out even at the last-minute.
+These roles can be in call centers, customer service, logistics, events, retail, hospitality, and be full and part-time.
+During the pandemic we saw a spike in openings in the supply chain sector and it’s always worth checking out even at the last-minute.
 Your holiday season job search can also be used from shifting from a temp to perm role.
 One contact was hired only last week as a personal shopper for a retail chain.